VCU-CS-Capstone/CS-25-334-llms-for-clinical-notes/Status Reports/Status Report Fall Week 13.md

 **Preetam Ghosh:**

 ## 1) Accomplishments this week ##
-   - Continued Web Tool development.
-Incorporating Back and Final Frontend.
+   - Updated drop down sections and CSS of Web Tool
 ## 2) Milestones to be completed next week ##
-   - Finish Incorporating backend with final frontend
+   - Finish up a final version of the web tool to show the week after Thanksgiving break (export button & functionality for every field)
 ## 3) Issues, problems or concerns ##
    - No issues to report!